 The Skills Action Plan sets out a number of key priorities for the first year of the plan which include working with Jobcentre Plus and local authorities to integrate employment and skills delivery in line with Leitch and the recently published White Paper, "Opportunity, Employment and Progression", building on the work of the City Strategy Pathfinder.
-It also includes working with local authorities individually and through the joint strategic forum of Directors of Children's Services with the LSC to ensure a smooth transition to the new 14-19 arrangements, in particular creating a strong economic focus to the new Specialised Diplomas and clear progression pre and post 19 and into employment and also working with the West Midlands Higher Education Association (WMHEA) and the Higher Education Funding Council for England (HEFCE) to develop a long term strategy for retaining and attracting more graduates to the region and upskilling the workforce to graduate level.
+It also includes working with local authorities individually and through the joint strategic forum of Directors of Children's Services with the LSC to ensure a smooth transition to the new 14-19 arrangements, in particular creating a strong economic focus to the new Specialised Diplomas and clear progression pre and post 19 and into employment and working with the West Midlands Higher Education Association (WMHEA) and HEFCE to develop a long term strategy for retaining and attracting more graduates to the region.